-The ACLS post CA care algorithm checks whether or not the patient can follow commands.
-If not then the critical care includes targeted temperature management, MRIs of the brain and EEGs as neurological recovery is primary.
-In general the outcomes are not good one study of OHCA neurological outcomes after PEA (Stead, et al., 2022) showed that with 235 patients, 26% made it to "sustained ROSC" and 7% left the hospital.
-But only 3% overall had good neuro outcomes (measured by a Cerebral Performance Categories (CPC) score of 1).
+The ACLS PCAC algorithm checks whether or not the patient can follow commands.
+If not then the critical care includes targeted temperature management, MRIs of the brain, and EEGs as neurological recovery is primary.
+In general, the outcomes are not good one study of OHCA neurological outcomes after PEA (Stead et al., (2022) showed that with 235 patients, 26% made it to "sustained ROSC" and 7% left the hospital.
+However, only 3% overall had good neuro outcomes (measured by a Cerebral Performance Categories (CPC) score of 1).